 Adverse events associated with the use of Kynamro may include, but are not limited to, the following:

 - Flu-like symptoms

 - Elevations in serum transaminases

 Kynamro is supplied as a solution for subcutaneous injection.
 The recommended dose is 200 milligrams (mg) once weekly.

-The FDA approval of Kynamro was based on a multinational, randomized placebo controlled, 26-week trial in 51 subjects with HoFH.
+FDA approval of Kynamro was based on a multinational, randomized, placebo-controlled, 26-week trial in 51 subjects with HoFH.
 Kynamro was given as 200 mg weekly subcutaneous injections, as an adjunct to lipid-lowering medications.
-The primary efficacy endpoint was percent change in LDL-C from baseline to Week 28.
-At Week 28, the mean and median percent changes in LDL-C from baseline were -25% (p<0.001) and -19%, respectively, for the Kynamro group.
-The mean and median treatment difference from placebo was -21% and -19%, respectively.
+The primary efficacy endpoint was percent change in LDL-C from baseline to week 28.
+At week 28, the mean and median percent changes in LDL-C from baseline were -25 percent.

 For additional information regarding Kynamro or homozygous familial hypercholesterolemia, please visit the Kynamro web page.